-6 Adventure Activities That Are Open For You During Covid In India
+6 Adventure Activities To Consider During Covid In India

 If you’ve been feeling frustrated sitting at home all these months, we sure can empathize.
 Sitting in front of your screens, confined at home and the only adventure being walking from the fridge to the bedroom, can be deathly monotonous.
 Maybe what you crave is to experience a real adventure in the great outdoors.
 Can you have it now?
-Yes!
+Yes, if the travel restrictions of the place allow for it.
 Should you have it now?
 Well, preferably not.

-The virus is still around and we recommend that you take it slow until there’s a definite cure for coronavirus.
+The virus is still around and we recommend that you take it slow until things get better.
 But if you’re set on going, we advise you to exercise caution.
-For those thrillseekers, here are a few high-adrenaline activities that you can engage in now:
+For those thrillseekers, here are 6 adventure activities during Covid that you can consider.

 Microlight Flying, Bangalore

 If what you want is a bird’s-eye view of the Silicon Valley of India and its surrounding landscape, set out towards the Jakkur Aerodrome in Bangalore.
 Here, you can take to the skies by taking up paramotoring, parasailing, or a joyride in an airplane.

 The most thrilling adventure that awaits you there is to learn how to actually fly an aircraft.
 You get to co-pilot a microlight, a tiny lightweight aircraft designed to carry two people.
 So if you’ve always dreamed of piloting a plane but have no experience whatsoever, this is the place for you.

 Note that this activity isn’t for children less than 10 years of age and for pregnant women.
 Also, as a microlight can only accommodate two people, it is a solo activity.

 Rock Climbing, Badami